 Phacil is a leading diversified software, cybersecurity, systems engineering and managed services provider to the U.S. government.
 It was acquired by a leading provider of IT, cloud, cyber and infrastructure solutions to the U.S. government.
 The company provides services primarily to the U.S. Department of Defense, Veterans Affairs, Defense Information Systems Agency and the Intelligence Community.

-Holland & Knight's more than 1,600 attorneys practice in over 200 areas of law.
+Holland & Knight's approximately 1,700 attorneys practice in over 200 areas of law.
 They work collaboratively to provide comprehensive representation for clients from numerous industries and are fully experienced in handling the many nuances faced by government contractors looking to sell or acquire assets.
 From inception to completion, they work with clients to devise strategies for success in the M&A marketplace.